Cxde02/Image-Downloader/README.md

 # Image-Downloader
-Web Photo Downloader is a simple Python program that allows you to download photos from websites.
+Web Photo Downloader is a Python program that allows you to download photos from websites.
 It takes an URL as input and downloads all the photos from that webpage to a specified download location on your local machine.

 ## Features
 <ol>